 “I haven’t previously heard or thought much about Christian education and the common good.”
 I hope that every Christ-centered school does a great job of educating students as Christ followers who live passionately, effectively, and visibly for the common good.
 I hope, too, that what I’ve been sharing rings true with what you see from our students, faculty, and communities.
 But I’m sure there are ways that we could do better.
 I hope you’ll be willing to talk with administrators from Christian schools, colleges, and universities, sharing what you notice so that we can try to improve the impact that we have locally, regionally, and globally.
 Most importantly, I hope you know that you are welcome to join us in the mission.
 If you are interested in learning more about how you can be part of a Christ-centered school, you can search for K-12 schools through the CSI or ACSI websites, and for colleges and universities through the CCCU site.

-Dr. Leah Zuidema serves at Dordt University as Associate Provost and Dean for Curriculum and Instruction.
+Dr. Leah Zuidema serves at Dordt University as Vice President for Academic Affairs.